gazebosim/gz-physics/tutorials/04-switching-physics-engines.md

-\page switchphysicsengines Physics engines
+\page switchphysicsengines Switching physics engines

 This tutorial describes how to switch between physics engines in Ignition Physics when using Ignition Gazebo.
 Ignition Physics enables Ignition Gazebo to choose flexibly what physics engine to use at runtime.
 By default, Ignition Gazebo uses the [DART](https://dartsim.github.io/) physics engine.

 Downstream developers may also integrate other physics engines by creating new Ignition Physics engine plugins.
-See [Ignition Physics](https://ignitionrobotics.org/api/physics/3.0/tutorials.html)'s tutorials to learn how to integrate a new engine.
+See \ref tutorials "Ignition Physics'" tutorials to learn how to integrate a new engine.

 ## How Ignition Gazebo finds physics engines